Inventory Management using Operations as Code

-- Navigate to Managed Instances under Instances and Nodes in the navigation bar.
+- Navigate to Fleet Manager under Node Management in the navigation bar.
 An Association Status has been established for the inventoried instances under management.

 - Choose one of the Instance ID links to go to the inventory of the instance.
 The Inventory tab is now populated and you can track associations and their last activity under the Associations tab.

-- Navigate to Compliance under Instances & Nodes in the navigation bar.
-Here you can view the overall compliance status of your managed instances in the Compliance Summary and the individual compliance status of systems in the Corresponding managed instances section below.
+- Navigate to Compliance under Node Management in the navigation bar.
+Here you can view the overall compliance status of your managed instances in the Compliance Resources Summary and the individual compliance status of systems in the Corresponding managed instances section below.